-Written assignments will often require the analysis of case situations.
-Preparation for class discussions will also frequently require the analysis of a case situation.
 Case analysis assignments are generally designed to evaluate and develop your skills in:

-- identifying key organizational issues (decisions or actions required in a given situation). - analyzing the situation (identifying problems; understanding the underlying causal factors; and identifying and evaluating options) - recommending specific actions (what should be done, by whom, when and in what sequence) to address the key issues.
+- identifying key organizational issues (decisions or actions required in a given situation). - analyzing the situation (identifying problems; understanding root causes; and identifying and evaluating options) - recommending specific actions (what should be done, by whom, when and in what sequence) to address the key issues.